 By the 1950s it accommodated around 70 residents.
 For more than 80 years Belmont served as a home for elderly people - twice as long as the rebuilt house had ever been a private residence.
 Several of those who worked there still live locally.

 When the Church of Scotland closed the home in 2013, Dundee City Council was faced with the question of what to do with a large and costly historic building.
 Though Belmont is only seven miles from Dundee, it falls outside the city boundary and has been judged as being of little direct benefit to residents.
-Councillors have occasionally discussed selling it to release funds, yet the property remains unoccupied.
-Even with CCTV installed, the building suffered thefts of lead from its roof in 2020 - a sad reminder of the vulnerability of such heritage sites when they fall into uncertainty.
+Councillors have occasionally discussed selling it to release funds, but the property currently remains unoccupied.

-Meigle House also seems to have operated as a 'Guest House' or 'Guester' from around the end of World War Two but closed its doors in the 1990s.
+After the end of the Second World War, Meigle House operated as a public house known as the 'Guest House' or 'Guester' but closed its doors in the 1990s.
+It is now a private house.

-In 1876/7 Sir George Kinloch of Kinloch, Baronet, who was interested in all things historical connected to his estate of Meigle, found that creating a museum for the Pictish stones that were standing in the churchyard and those found buried under the floor of a demolished corn kiln at Templehall on the north side of Forfar Road opposite the church was not as straightforward a job as he had hoped.
+Sir George Kinloch of Kinloch, Baronet, was interested in all things historical connected to his estate at Meigle.
+He therefore wanted to create a museum for the Pictish stones that were standing in the churchyard and those found buried under the floor of a demolished corn kiln at Templehall on the north side of Forfar Road opposite the church.

 Meigle Museum contains 26 Pictish carved stones, some large, some small and some only fragments of long lost stones.
-The stones demonstrate that Meigle must have been an important Pictish place from at least the late eighth or early ninth century until the late tenth century and the collection is one of the most important of early medieval sculpture in western Europe.
+The stones demonstrate that Meigle must have been an important Pictish place from at least the late eighth or early ninth century until the late tenth century.
+The collection is one of the most important of early medieval sculpture in western Europe.

 Ardler War Memorial may be the first public war memorial of the Great War erected in Scotland.
 It was formally dedicated on 19 January 1919 but it was built in March/April 1918, while the war was still in progress.

 The memorial is 18 feet high, built of Camperdown stone and consists of a cross resting on an octagonal pedestal.
-The names on the memorial are now badly weathered but, beside the memorial, there is now a marble memorial tablet, which was originally within the, now closed, Ardler Parish Church.
+The names on the memorial are badly weathered but, beside the memorial, there is now a marble memorial tablet.
+Both the War Memorial and the marble tablet were originally located within the former Ardler Parish Church grounds.

 On one of the other faces, the name of an airman from the village, who was killed in the conflict in Afghanistan in 2006, has been added.